DeDop/dedop-core/README.md

 * `docs/` - documentation in Sphinx/RST format
 * `notebooks/` - some IPython notebooks demonstrating the use of the DeDop Python API

+## Installation using installer (recommended)

+Instructions on how to get the installer and how to install are available [here](https://github.com/DeDop/dedop-installer#install-dedop-core).

 ## Installation from Sources

 ### Using Conda